OUR FAVOURITE MEXICAN RESTAURANTS IN BERLIN

 So just where are the best places to get Mexican food in Berlin?
 In this Berlin Life guide, I highlight some of my personal favorites, as well as others recommended by friends.

 If you’re a fan of Mexican food, use this list of Mexican restaurants in Berlin to tour many of Berlin top rated places.
 Be sure to come back and share your reviews in the comments too.
 Tell us about your favourite dishes, if you found the food to be authenthic, if the service was good, and more.
 We want to hear what you think!

-Open since 2009, Berlin Burrito Company is a family owned business with three locations across the city.
+Open since 2009, Berlin Burrito Company is a family-owned business with three locations across the city.
 With an ethos to carefully source the freshest and highest quality ingredients around, they offer burritos, homemade tortilla chips, bowls, salads, french fries, and quesadillas.
-They also offer desserts that will surely expand your waistline, with their New York style cheescake and fried snickers chocolate bars.
+They also offer desserts that will surely expand your waistline, with their New York-style cheesecake and fried snickers chocolate bars.
 I’m a big fan of their bowls, as you can customize them to your own specifications.
-Note, if you eat in, they don’t accept card payment, so bring cash.
+Note, if you eat in, they don’t accept card payments, so bring cash.

 - Kastanienallee 59, 10119

 You’re not going to find traditional or authentic Mexican food at Burro Unchained, as it’s all about the weird and wacky fusion of Mexican-inspired food with many other unexpected cuisines.
 On their menu, you’ll find tasty slow-cooked beef barbacoa, beetroot, pastrami on a tostada, and even seitan with kimchi.
 Come here and delight in the carefully prepared and unusual fusion dishes.